Zacharia Ofri

 Ofri was also captain of the Maccabi Tel Aviv basketball team in Israel.

 The Israeli national team was unable to play in the 1956 Olympics because of the Sinai War (Ofri served in the Tank Corps).
 In 1957, as a compensation for missing the Olympic games, the team went on an exhibition tour in the United States.
 Ofri was offered a scholarship to play on the NYU basketball (and soccer) teams, and completed his degree in education at NYU.

-Ofri taught mathematics at Lincoln High School in Yonkers, New York, until 1983 when he moved back to Israel.
+Ofri lived in Yonkers, New York and taught mathematics at Lincoln High School in Yonkers, New York, until 1983 when he moved back to Israel.

 In 2013 he was inducted into the Israeli Basketball Hall of Fame.

 His daughter is the physician and writer Danielle Ofri.